vives-devbit/mlops4ecm-workshops/ml-infrastructure/README.md

 ### 07 – [Compose Deployment](07-compose-deployment/)

 Use Docker Compose to launch your entire application stack (API + frontend) with a single command.
-Test multi-container orchestration locally.
+Deploy your application to a production environment via GitHub or a Docker registry.

 ### 08 – [Deploy Model from S3](08-deploy-model-from-s3/)